Isabelle de Beauvau

 Isabelle de Beauvau or Isabeau de Beauvau (around 1436–1475) was a French noblewoman, of the Beauvau family, lady of Champigny and de la Roche-sur-Yon, countess of Vendôme by her marriage.

 Early life

-Isabelle was the only child of the marriage between Count Louis de Beauvau (1409-1492) and his first wife, Marguerite de Chambley, a woman of noble birth from Lorraine.
+Isabelle was the only child of the marriage between Count Louis de Beauvau (1409-1492) and Marguerite de Chambley, a woman of noble birth from Lorraine.
+Due to the close relationship between her father and René d'Anjou, Isabelle was named after Isabella de Lorraine and occupied an important place at the court of René d'Anjou and was the god-mother of the future Louis XII.

 Isabelle's lineage made her valuable to René of Anjou, who was dealing with a succession crisis over the duchy of Lorraine.
 He was trying to strengthen ties with Lorraine's nobility which is why her name appears with those of her mother and Yolande, Duchess of Lorraine, in a handwritten collection of poems by Alain Chartier offered to Marie de Clèves.
 Other than that not much is known about Isabelle's childhood; her marriage negotiations started before she was eighteen.

 Marriage and becoming Countess

 Isabelle married John VIII, Count of Vendôme, on 9 November 1454 at Angers, thus becoming the Countess of Vendôme.
 Isabelle and John had: